Skip to main content

 Assistance Listings: 93.837 -- Cardiovascular Diseases Research

-The NHLBI, along with NIAID, NIA, and NEI, intends to publish a Notice of Funding Opportunity (NOFO) to solicit applications for the Stimulating Access to Research in Residency (StARR) (R38 Independent Clinical Trial Not Allowed) Program.
-The overall goal of the StARR program is to provide resident clinicians in training with in-depth research experiences early in their careers, in order to recruit, retain and accelerate independence of a pool of clinician-investigators with both clinical and research experience necessary to perform basic, clinical and/or translational research.
+The overall goal of the Stimulating Access to Research in Residency (StARR) program is to provide resident clinicians in training with in-depth research experiences early in their careers, in order to recruit, retain and accelerate independence of a pool of clinician-investigators with both clinical and research experience necessary to perform basic, clinical and/or translational research.

 Eligibility